-The calibration parameters for the PSBs were measured on the ground before launch.
-Rosset et al. (2010) have reported preflight measurements of the polarization efficiency of the HFI PSBs with an accuracy of 0.3 %.
-The absolute orientation of the focal plane has been measured at a level better than 0°.3.
-The relative orientation between PSBs is known with an accuracy better than 0°9.
+The Planck-HFI bolometers were characterized on the ground before launch.
+Rosset et al. (2010) reported pre-flight measurements of the polarization efficiency of the HFI polarization-sensitive bolometers with an accuracy of 0.3%.
+The absolute orientation of the focal plane was measured at a level better than 0°.3.
+The relative orientation between bolometers is known with an accuracy better than 0°.9.

-The SWBs are much less sensitive to polarization.
-Nonetheless, we take into account their polarization efficiency which is between 1 and 9%, although their orientations have been less accurately determined (errors can be up to a few percent), as described in Rosset et al. (2010).
+Spider-Web Bolometers are much less sensitive to polarization.
+Nonetheless, we take into account their polarization efficiency, which is between 1 and 9%, although their orientations have been less accurately determined (errors can be up to a few percent), as described in Rosset et al. (2010).